ExploiTR/FindGitLeak/README.md

 > ###### Note: This script should be used responsibly and only on repositories where you have permission to search.
 Also, be careful when setting up the access tokens.

 #### To delete ?
+> * Clones a remote repository to the local machine.
+> * Removes the commit history from the repository.
+> * Renames the default branch to "master".
+> * Pushes the changes to the remote repository.
 ```
 git clone https://github.com/ExploiTR/FindGitLeak.git
 cd FindGitLeak